 Why is the triple constraint theory important for project success?

 The triple constraint theory helps you to recognize competing demands in every project.
-For every project, you need to decide which demand is the most important.
-Knowing which one is the most important makes it easier for you to make adjustments to the other two to balance the project and keep it on track.
+For each one, you need to decide which demand is the most important.
+Knowing what is the most important makes it easier for you to make adjustments to the other two to balance the project and keep it on track.

-For example, if time is the most important and the deadline can’t be moved, you’ll need to adjust scope and budget to ensure that the project is completed by the deadline.
+For example, if time is the priority and the deadline can’t be moved, you’ll need to adjust scope and budget to ensure that the project is completed by the deadline.

 Every stakeholder has their own idea about what is most important to the project.
 The triple constraint theory gives everybody involved a better understanding of the give and take relationship among each constraint on the triangle.
 This makes it easier for you and your team to adjust and adapt to changes when they come up.